fabric-testbed/fabric-core-api/docs/people.md

   - data: `preferences.show_roles` as boolean (optional)
   - data: `preferences.show_sshkeys` as boolean (optional)
   - authz: open to authenticated user as self
+  - response type: 200 OK as `204 no content`

 ### `/people/{uuid}/profile`